csdexter/lvsat_py2sql/README.md

 	python lvsat_py2sql.py --reinit >> launchesdb.sql

-(useful for updating from more recent source files)
+This is useful (and encouraged) for updating from more recent source files.

+*WARNING*: running the script with `--reinit` switch will create a file that, when imported into PostgreSQL, will drop your database and tables related to this script, before creating a new database structure and populating it with new data.
+Make sure you backup your data first, if needed.

 Final step: simply import the created `launchesdb.sql` in PostgreSQL.